stevavoliajvar/stop_cloudflare/PEOPLE.md

+"das ist wie mit Cloudflare ...
+Da gibt es auch einige Alternativen, wie z.B.: alle wollen nur gratis ...
+Geiz ist geil scheiß eben." by [kromonos](https://social.snopyta.org/@kromonos/104405972563561766)

+"XDAdevelopers is a horrible site.
+Not only is it jailed in CloudFlare's walledgarden, but it's run by extreme right-wing nutters.
+The first clue is is on Gab.
+Their mods also censor posts on how to change the IMEI number of a phone (falsely claiming it's illegal to change IMEI despite proof to the contrary). isolateGAB" by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104404884384111681)

+"Fdroid's service is essential but they do not lead by good example. is narrowly focused on freesoftware w/out regard to important freedoms outside that context.
+They use Gitlab.com (why it's bad: They link to 2 CloudFlare sites that abuse privacy of donors & accept Paypal (w/600 corps in the loop)." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104404827281632556)

+"Statusupdate uhuc bkali serviceEs gab nur einen kleinen Rückschlag bei der Aktualisierung von Plume, welches aber noch am selben Tag gelöst werden konnte.LiberapayZudem habe ich aus mehreren Gründen meine Seite bei gelöscht.
+Neben dem nutzen für Cloudflare für, meiner Meinung nach, kritische Zahlungsdaten, arbeitet deren Social Media Team zwar im Fediverse ..." by [kromonos](https://social.snopyta.org/@kromonos/104404709607744750)

 "I have to retract what I said earlier about Liberapay.
 They also use CloudFlare, which is an abuser of privacy & netneutrality." by [aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104399160445815482)